-Examples Forces acting Sketch samples (arrows indicate acting forces) 3, 6, Balanced: Gravity and normal G and 7 Unbalanced: 0, therefore no movement Gravity acting down.
-Balanced forces; Object does not move.
-Normal force acting up.
-2, 4 Balanced: Gravity and normal 6 and 8 Unbalanced: Friction/air resistance slowing G Gravity object acting down.
-Object rolling to the right.
-Object Object Friction slowing object.
-Normal force acting up.
-5 Balanced: Gravity and normal G Unbalanced: Friction/air resistance and Gravity acting down. tenpin slowing object details sown.
-Object rolling to the right.
+Examples Forces acting Sketch samples (arrows indicate acting forces) 3, 6, and 7 Balanced : Gravity and normal Unbalanced : 0, therefore no movement Gravity acting down.
 Object Object Normal force acting up.
-N 9 There are no forces (balanced or unbalanced) acting on the probe, therefore the object Spacecraft Space No forces acting so object keeps continues to move with constant velocity. space to right. probe moving through probe moving to right due to inertia.
-The probe is moving with inertia until it is que to inertia. influenced by the gravitational attraction of Mars.

-- 1. The focus of the lesson was on learning about how forces affect the motion of objects.
-How has the lesson helped you to describe forces? - 2.
-Has the activity helped you to think about forces in everyday life?
-Which ones? - 3.
-What did you enjoy about the lesson? - 4.
-What is something you would like to learn more about in this topic?
+2, 4 Balanced: Gravity and normal G and 8 Unbalanced : Friction/air resistance slowing object Object rolling to the right.
+5 Balanced : Gravity and normal Unbalanced : Friction/air resistance and tenpin slowing object G Gravity acting down.
+Tenpin Object rolling to the right.
+Object Normal force acting up.
+9 There are no forces (balanced or unbalanced) acting on the probe, therefore the object continues to move with constant velocity.
+The probe is moving with inertia until it is influenced by the gravitational attraction of Mars.
+Spacecraft moving through space to right.
+Space probe No forces acting so object keeps moving to right due to inertia. mn onent 5: L esson Conclusion ne: 5 minutes Th les e focus of sson helped the lesson was on learning about how forces affe d you to describe forces? ect the motion of objects.
+How has the Нс as the activ vity helped you to think about forces in everyday life?
+Which ones?
+W hat did you a enjoy about the lesson?
+W hat is some ething you would like to learn more about in this s topic?